andreamazza89/jq-exercises/readme.md

   - Just use a parsing library cause we want to run this in a browser
 - Array vs List in Purescript - which to use when / is there a good default?

+##  Things I've learned

+### Left recursion
+When I started adding support for `Pipe` (`|`), I ran into the left recursion problem, which took me a while to even realise what the problem was.
+[This blog post](https://github.com/glebec/left-recursion) describes the issue really well and helped me climb out of that hole!

+The blog post above mentions [this page](https://www.csd.uwo.ca/~mmorenom/CS447/Lectures/Syntax.html/node8.html), which is a mathematical explanation of how the problem is solved.
+I'd love to be able to understand the math version.